Frequently Asked Questions

 The kit consists of everything you need to build your geodesic dome structure.

-- Aluminum struts
+- Aluminum struts and caps,

 - Aluminum hubs